alexmorozov/blog/content/how-to-send-jabber-messages-from-django.md

-Title: How to send Jabber(XMPP) messages from Django
+Title: How to send Jabber (XMPP) messages from Django
 Date: 2015-11-10 10:20
 Category: Programming
 Tags: django, python, jabber, xmpp

 Did you ever want to have a simple Django notification bot?
-A one which just sends you Jabber messages when certain events occur?
-So did I. Please, welcome:
+An intranet one which just sends you (or someone you tell it to) Jabber messages when certain events occur?
+So did I. Please, welcome: **[django-jabber][1]**.
-[django-jabber][1].

 Installation and configuration are dead simple:

     :::shell
     pip install django-jabber

+And then put this at your settings.py:

     :::python
-    # Put this at your settings.py
     INSTALLED_APPS = (
         ...
         'django_jabber',